Nelarius/playground/README.md

 * Scripting system needs context, managers, and ECS subsystems to be bound
   * Entity needs to be bound in such a way that we have direct access to component pointers
   * There needs to be read/write access for the components.
+  * Create wrapper/binding for unordered_map, so that scripts can access material values
+* Figure out a mechanism to make `componentPointer<C>` private/not part of Entity API.
 * GameState, and other app states should be a part of app.
 * Bundle has iterators
 * Add R'lyeh's profit lib to profile execution times of critical methods